Bdeering1/cull/README.md

 ## Developer Tool Caches

-After scanning directories, Cull offers to prune the caches of common developer tools.
+After scanning directories, Cull offers to prune common developer tool caches.
 Each command is only shown if the tool is installed, and confirmation is requested before running it.

 | Command | Contents |
 |---|---|